Nicolepcx/Oxford_multi_agent_investment_analysis/README.md

 [Language Agent Tree Search](https://arxiv.org/abs/2310.04406) (LATS), by Zhou, et. al, is a general LLM agent search algorithm that combines reflection/evaluation and search (specifically monte-carlo trees search) to get achieve better overall task performance compared to similar techniques like ReACT, Reflexion, or Tree of Thoughts:

 ![LATS.jpg](resources%2FLATS.jpg)

-You will find two notebooks which you can directly open in Google Colab:

-- `lats_advice.ipynb`: This is the notebook shown during the talk for creating LATS.
-- `Oxford_LangGraph_multi_agents_investment_analysis.ipynb`: This is the notebook to create a multi-agent investment report with LangGraph.
-- `Oxford_langgraph_multiturn_conversation.ipynb`: Multi-turn Human-in-the-Loop conversation with LangGraph